haplo-org/haplo-research-manager/hres_project_journal/readme.txt

 h3(service). hres:project_journal:get_last_action_by_researcher

-Takes 2 arguments: a specification for @hres:project_journal:select@ and a @SecurityPricipal@, preferably of the project researcher.
+Takes 2 arguments: a specification for @hres:project_journal:select@ and a @SecurityPrincipal@, preferably of the project researcher.

 Returns the value of the @datetime@ field of the journal entry it finds as a point of contact in the system.
 Point of contact minimum criteria: